gohypergiant/ControlPanelLayer/README.md

 **Returns**

-_(Boolean)_: Whether or not the ControlPanelLayer is currently hidden
+_(Boolean)_: Whether or not the ControlPanelLayer is currently hidden.

 ---